Virhex/virhex.github.io/_docs/hellbreaker/pickups.md

 ## Creating new pickups

 ##### Existing behavior
 You can create new pickups with different parameters for existing behavior by creating new node objects.
-For that you can use the [game editor]({{site.baseurl}}/docs/hellbreaker/game-editor).
+You can use the [game editor]({{site.baseurl}}/docs/hellbreaker/game-editor) for that.
 The node object should have a `RigidBody` component, and a `ScriptInstance` component that uses `Main.as` as the script file, and the class of the pickup you want to use.
 You can look at existing pickup node objects for example, they're located at `Data/Objects/Pickup/`.

 ##### New behavior